lgili/SpiceLab/docs/ltspice-import.md

 ### When should I use `SpiceLine`?

-The exporter attaches `SYMATTR SpiceLine ...` to every symbol with the exact SPICE card produced by CAT.
+The exporter attaches `SYMATTR SpiceLine ...` to every symbol with the exact SPICE card produced by spicelab.
 When these attributes are present the importer uses those directives verbatim, guaranteeing an exact round-trip.

-If a schematic lacks `SpiceLine`, CAT falls back to analysing wires and symbol pins (union-find).
+If a schematic lacks `SpiceLine`, spicelab falls back to analysing wires and symbol pins (union-find).
 This allows importing hand-drawn LTspice schematics, but the result may require manual clean-up if multiple nets share the same coordinates.